 All AIA Minnesota award programs will now require a declaration that candidates for awards are in compliance with the AIA Code of Ethics and Professional Conduct.
 Nominators will need to certify that candidates comply to the best of their knowledge.
 This is part of our commitment to ensuring that recipients of AIA Minnesota awards comport to the highest standards of character and professionalism, and is in compliance with requirements for AIA national awards.

-Submission Details
+Submission Requirements

 Materials must be submitted using AIA Minnesota’s online awards platform.
 The electronic submission process will allow for ease of providing the required materials and a more efficient review process for jurors.
+A candidate may self-submit, or any current AIA member may nominate another eligible individual.

 Each submission must include the following materials:

-Description of the candidate’s unique design philosophy and approach to architecture (up to 250 words)
+— Description of the candidate’s unique design philosophy and approach to architecture (up to 250 words).

 Contact